ElektraInitiative/libelektra/doc/tutorials/export.md

 The format argument can be a very powerful option to use with kdb export.
 The format argument allows a user to specify which format is used to export the Keys from the Key Database.
-The user can specify a plug-in to serve as the format for the exported Keys.
+The user can specify any storage plug-in to serve as the format for the exported Keys.
 For instance, if a user mounted their hosts file to system/hosts using
 	kdb mount /etc/hosts system/hosts hosts
 , they would be able to export these Keys using the hosts format by using the command